Chapter 10. Configuring authentication with a certificate stored on the desktop of an IdM client

 As an Identity Management (IdM) administrator, you can create certificates for users in your IdM environment and export them to the IdM clients on which you want to enable certificate authentication for users.

-You can skip this section if the user you want to authenticate using a certificate already has a certificate.
+You do not need to follow this procedure if the user you want to authenticate using a certificate already has a certificate.

 Optionally, create a new directory, for example